istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 Calculating the difference in CPU shows 1 CPU costs $23/month.
 In our test this brings CPU costs from over $300 down to only $7 in the ztunnel-only scenario, and $34 with waypoints deployed.

-We can literally put a dollar amount on the savings ambient brings - and so can you!
+We can literally put a dollar amount on the savings ambient brings.

 ## Test It Out